AdaBlock-dLLM: Semantic-Aware Diffusion LLM Inference via Adaptive Block Size: Methodology

 \subsection{Semantic-Aware Adaptive Block-Size Scheduler}

-\paragraph{Challenge for predicting block size.} The VB characterizes the region of active decoding: positions before the VB are typically decoded and exhibit consistently dynamic confidence.

-As shown in~\Figref{fig:confidence_pattern}, the VB boundary encodes semantic structure due to the confidence locality (\Secref{method:confidence_dynamics}).
-In contrast, tokens in the low-confidence floor are repeatedly assigned placeholders or formatting symbols (e.g., \texttt{<EOS>}, spaces).
+\paragraph{Challenge for predicting block size.} As explained in \Secref{method:confidence_dynamics}, the VB delineates the span of positions undergoing active decoding: positions preceding the VB are decoded and exhibit consistently high, stable confidence, whereas positions within the VB show pronounced step-to-step fluctuations.
+Additionally, \Figref{fig:confidence_pattern_band} shows that the denoised predictions in VB typically relate to the semantic context.
+In contrast, positions in the low-confidence floor are repeatedly predicted as non-content tokens, such as placeholders or formatting symbols.

-Although the VB region contains semantic information, it is often too wide.
-As shown in~\Figref{fig:appendix_case}, the token ``GB'' repeatedly appears with confidence scores mostly between $0.1$ and $0.3$, lying within the VB.
-Although such tokens are contextually related, their significance to the current context is weak, providing little guidance for the current sampling step.
-Consequently, VB regions often provide limited actionable signals for local decisions, requiring a fine-grained segmentation to identify tokens that relate closely to the current decoding step.
+Although the VB region inspires scheduling block-sizes adaptively, it often spans too many positions, failing to provide actionable guidance for scheduling.
+As shown in~\Figref{fig:appendix_case}, the token ``GB'' repeatedly appears with confidence scores mostly between $0.1$ and $0.3$, placing it inside the VB.
+While such tokens may be contextually related, their significance to the current context is weak, thus offering limited guidance for the current sampling step.
+Consequently, VB regions alone are often insufficient for local scheduling decisions, motivating a finer-grained segmentation to identify tokens that are most tightly coupled to the current decoding step.

-\paragraph{Align Block Size With Semantic Steps.} To obtain a fine-grained segmentation that reflects the context of the current decoding step, we partition the sequence into \textbf{semantic steps}, which are contiguous spans whose provisional tokens exhibit local semantic coherence.
-We then couple the scheduler to the semantic step, setting the block size guided by the current semantic step length.
-This allows the sampler to finalize higher-confidence positions within the step while deferring lower-confidence positions until the semantic step is ready to close.
+\paragraph{Aligning Block Size With Semantic Steps.} To obtain a fine-grained segmentation that reflects the context of the current decoding step, we partition the sequence into \textbf{semantic steps}, which are contiguous spans whose provisional tokens exhibit local semantic coherence.
+We then couple the scheduler to the semantic step, setting the block size guided by the length of the current semantic step.
+This allows for finalizing higher-confidence positions within the step while deferring lower-confidence positions until the semantic step is ready to close.
 Across semantic steps, dependencies are enforced by the semi-AR paradigm, since each downstream step conditions on completed predecessors.
 This alignment curbs premature commitments outside the active step and prevents splitting a step across iterations, thereby reducing both error propagation and computational overhead.